lilmuckers/mars-rover/README.md

     * If a rover falls off the edge of the planet, into the never ending void, it will leave a marker (or scent) that other rovers will be able to detect to avoid the same fate if they enter the square that the previous rover fell from.
     * Rovers will output their final position on this planet before shutting down.
         * If rover is lost, system will detect this loss and return last known "Safe" coordinates of the rover and note that it was lost.
-    * **Assumption**: If a rover attempts to move through a square already occupied by one of its brethren/sistren then it will have the capacity to sidle past uncomfortably like one would on RyanAir flight when waiting for the only functional toilet.
+    * **Assumption**: If a rover attempts to move through a square already occupied by one of its brethren/sistren then it will have the capacity to sidle past.

 ## Implementation Details
 This has been written in JavaScript, as it is a decent rapid prototyping language with a well known syntax and grammar, with multiple possible paradigms that can be approached.
 As well as relatively simple setup.